Philip Lever, 3rd Viscount Leverhulme: Early life

-He was the only son of William Lever, 2nd Viscount Leverhulme and his first wife, Marion Beatrice Smith.
+He was the only son of the 2nd Viscount Leverhulme and his first wife, Marion Beatrice Smith.
 He was born on 1 July 1915.
 He was educated at Eton College and Trinity College, Cambridge.

 Career

 During the Second World War, he served in the Middle East with the Cheshire Yeomanry, and late became an honorary colonel.
 After the war, he managed his father's estates at Thornton Manor.
 In 1954, he bought the Badanloch estate, in Sutherland, Scotland.

 In 1949, he inherited his father's titles and was appointed Lord Lieutenant of Cheshire that year, a post he held until 1990, making him the longest serving Lord Lieutenant in the country.

 His lifelong passion was horse racing, the subject of his 1976 maiden speech in the House of Lords.
 A racehorse owner, he served as Chairman of Chester Racecourse and as a senior steward of the Jockey Club.
 He was a supporter of the Animal Health Trust, a veterinary research establishment.
-He was Chancellor of the University of Liverpool from 1980 to 1993 and appointed a Knight of the Garter in 1988.
+He was Chancellor of the University of Liverpool from 1980 to 1993 and appointed a Knight Companion of the Garter in 1988.